 2. Compatibility Mode and Features Limitations

-To check if you’re in compatibility mode:
+To find out if you’re using compatibility mode:

 Impact on User Experience and Document Editing